conkr/SCA/README.txt

-Spa is a python package for analyzing data from the coherent scattering beamline 12.0.2 at the Advanced Light Source.
+SCA is a python package for analyzing data from the coherent scattering and imaging experiments.
 The module requires numpy, scipy modules.

 Features of the library:
     * Analyze X-ray photon correlation spectroscopy datasets